 a motion for waiver of credit counseling because of incapacity, disability (as defined in § 109(h)(4)) or active military duty in a combat zone, under § 109(h)(4).

-A Statement of No Employment Income, form available at www.flnb.uscourts.gov, if the debtor is unable to file copies of all payment advices or other evidence of payment received within 60 days before the petition date in accordance with 11 U.S.C. § 521(a)(1)(B)(iv) because he/she has no income.
+A statement of no employment income, form available online, if the debtor is unable to file copies of all payment advices or other evidence of payment received within 60 days before the petition date in accordance with 11 U.S.C. § 521(a)(1)(B)(iv) because he/she has no income.

-If the debtor is a corporation other than a governmental unit, a Corporate Ownership Statement must be filed with the petition.
-This Statement should disclose all corporations that directly or indirectly own 10% or more of the class of the corporation’s equity interests.
-The Statement must be provided even if there are no entities to report.
-This form is available at www.flnb.uscourts.gov.
+If the debtor is a corporation other than a governmental unit, a corporate ownership statement, form available online, must be filed with the petition.
+This statement should disclose all corporations that directly or indirectly own 10% or more of the class of the corporation’s equity interests.
+The statement must be provided even if there are no entities to report.

 Notes:

-Statement of Social Security Number: Failure of a self-represented debtor to submit the Statement of Social Security Number, form available at www.flnb.uscourts.gov, may lead to dismissal of the case.
-In cases filed electronically, the Statement is not required to be filed with the Court and shall be maintained by the registered user/attorney in accordance with Section II.L.1.b. of this Court’s Administrative Procedures.
+Statement of Social Security Number: Failure of a self-represented debtor to submit a statement of social security number, form available online, may lead to dismissal of the case.
+In cases filed electronically, the statement is not required to be filed with the Court and shall be maintained by the registered user/attorney in accordance with Section II.L.1.b. of this Court’s Administrative Procedures.

 Format for Paper Filings: With the exception of Official Forms or forms provided by this Court, all documents tendered for filing, or filed electronically, shall comply with District Local Rule 5.1.